ingaleshubhankar/CPP-HANDBOOK/Basics of programming/ControlFlow.md

 Example 1.1,<br>
-Write a program which is used to print name,address & mobile no of a person.
+Write a program which is used to print name, address & mobile no of a person.

 ```
 int main()